How to Become a Speech-Language Pathologist in North Carolina

 During your supervised experience year, you’ll be supervised by a licensed SLP in North Carolina in a clinical setting as you learn to complete the clinical and diagnostic procedures required of an SLP in day-to-day practice.

-The director of your university’s communicative sciences and disorders program may be able to help you find a clinic where you can gain your supervised experience, or you can browse opportunities here.
+The director of your university’s communicative sciences and disorders program may help you find a clinic where you can gain your supervised experience, or you can browse opportunities through professional job boards.

 CCC-SLP Certification

-After passing the Praxis exam and completing your clinical fellowship, you’ll be eligible to apply for the Certificate of Clinical Competence in Speech-Language Pathologists (CCC-SLP).
-It’s not a requirement for licensure, but it adds credibility to your resume, especially if you plan on practicing independently.
-You’ll apply directly to ASHA for this certification.
+After passing the Praxis exam and completing your clinical fellowship, you’ll be eligible to apply for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).
+While it’s not required for licensure, it adds credibility to your resume, especially if you plan on practicing independently.
+Apply directly to ASHA for this certification.

-Once you’ve completed your SEY and passed the Praxis exam, you’ll transition from a temporary to permanent license by submitting your SEY Report (may also be completed through the online portal) and paying the $60 licensure fee.
+Once you’ve completed your SEY and passed the Praxis exam, you’ll transition from a temporary to permanent license by submitting your SEY Report (which can also be completed through the online portal) and paying the $60 licensure fee.

 Once you’re licensed, you’ll have several options available for launching your career:

-Your supervised experience year provider may be happy to provide you with a full-time opportunity after having first-hand experience with your clinical practice.
-This is often an excellent way to jump-start your career since you may have already built strong relationships with patients and patients’ families at this clinic.
+Your supervised experience year provider may offer you a full-time opportunity after observing your clinical practice firsthand.
+This is often an excellent way to jump-start your career, since you’ll already have built strong relationships with patients and their families at this clinic.

 Consider Starting an Independent Practice

-If you want to work independently, you may open your own practice.
-You also have the option of starting a partnership with another qualified SLP.
+If you want to work independently, you may open your own practice or start a partnership with another qualified SLP.

 Pursue Job Openings in North Carolina

-You’ll also be able to pursue a variety of job opportunities in North Carolina, as the state is full of openings for qualified individuals.
-Just a few SLP employers in the state include:
+You’ll find a variety of job opportunities in North Carolina, as the state has a strong demand for qualified SLPs.
+North Carolina employers include:

 • Speech Center, Inc.